 NEVER LEAVE YOUR PET IN A CLOSED VEHICLE!

 Pets heat up in cars just as quickly as babies do.
 There is no excuse or reason for this.
-Not even to pop quickly to the shops or
+Not even to pop quickly to the shops or pick up the kids.

 HEAT STROKE CAN BE FATAL